 Read Also: Supreme Court Judgement on Apartment Maintenance Charges

-What is the Corpus Fund in Redevelopment?
+What is Corpus Fund in Redevelopment of Society?

 The corpus fund for redevelopment is the financial support given to residents when the redevelopment of housing society begins.
 It covers temporary costs like renting another home or managing shifting expenses during the construction period.